jstsai03/node-phone/README.md

 ## Examples

-A working version of the app is available at:
+A working version of the app is available at: http://noded-voice.herokuapp.com  Remember to use the just downloaded chromium browser

 ## Credits